glrta/week7-BGJK/README.md

 ---

 ## What we struggled with
-- Uderstanding the concept of a REST API (project without a client side)
+- Understanding the concept of a REST API (project without a client side)
 - Deploy database to Heroku
 - Time to write tests